gimelbrantlab/magic/README.md

 ## Installation

-Installing MaGIC should just be a matter of a few commands, hopefully.  [bwtool](https://github.com/CRG-Barcelona/bwtool/wiki) is the only requirement.
+Installing MaGIC should just be a matter of a few commands.  [bwtool](https://github.com/CRG-Barcelona/bwtool/wiki) is the only requirement.

 To install MaGIC system-wide (i.e. with root/sudo access):
 ```